A place where you can belong, that’s right for you.

 In a Dinner Group you will find a place to get connected and grow spiritually.
-Dinner Group is the place where you start to work out how Sunday’s conversation applies to your life.
-This is the place you begin to take your next step of faith surrounded by a community of authentic people.
+This is the place where you begin to take your next step of faith that is practical in a community of authentic people.

-Ready to find a seat at the table?
+Ready to join us?
 Find a Dinner Group that fits your schedule or start one of your own.

 All of our Dinner Groups meet with the same purpose in mind and consist of individuals of various ages and life stages.
 We encourage you to pick a night where you can be the most consistent.

 You will not be the only new person in your group.
 Dinner Groups are always open by enrollment or invitation, so we have new members joining groups all the time.
 However, if you want to join a brand new group, short term Dinner Groups are a great option for you.

 All you need to prepare for Dinner Group is to listen to Sunday’s conversation before the group meets.
 Your group leader will let you know if they would like you to bring along food, drinks, or anything else.